DN-1111/projects/energy-carbon-optimization-dashboard/README.md

 The dashboard is organized into three sections:

 - **Executive Sustainability Overview** – summarizes total energy consumption and carbon emissions
-- **Operational Efficiency & Load Behavior** – analyzes energy usage by occupancy level, building type, and hourly demand patterns
+- **Operational Efficiency & Load Behavior** – analyzes energy usage by occupancy level, building type and hourly demand patterns
 - **Decarbonization Strategy** – highlights buildings with the highest emissions and evaluates renewable energy impact

 The dashboard enables stakeholders to explore energy usage patterns and prioritize sustainability initiatives.